 Fine Fescue Lawns

-Fine Fescue is an adaptable grass type that does well in a wide variety of climatic conditions.
+Fine Fescue is an adaptable grass type that does well in a wide variety of climates.
 Fine Fescues are moderately tolerant of shade.
 Consequently, It is often used on blends for shady areas.
-Thereare four grass types that are commonly called “fine Fescue”.
-These are Creeping Red Fescue, Chewing Fescue, Hard Fescue. and Sheep Fescue
+Four grass types that are commonly called “fine Fescues” are; Creeping Red Fescue, Chewing Fescue, Hard Fescue. and Sheep Fescue

 Fine Fescues have a low tolerance for traffic and wear.
 They tend to grow in clumps, giving them less of a refined look than other lawn grasses.
-Consequenlty, they are often overlooked as a lawn grass.
+Consequently, they are often overlooked as a lawn grass.
+They are however, useful for problematic areas.

 Nevertheless, they will “green up” areas that are shady or have other adverse conditions.
 Typically, they are usually blended with other cold weather grasses.
 Fine fescues are known to grow in areas that are cold, windy and dry.
 Subsequently, these grasses will typically survive challenging conditions.
 In contrast to grasses that would be challenged by the same.
 Fine Fescues are used in blends aimed at shady areas.
 They can be used to strengthen the turf in the shady areas beneath trees.